Provides a callback mechanism that can create an instance of a service on demand.

 [ComVisibleAttribute(true)] [HostProtectionAttribute(SecurityAction.LinkDemand, SharedState = true)] public delegate Object ServiceCreatorCallback( IServiceContainer container, Type serviceType )

 The service container that requested the creation of the service.

 The type of service to create.

-The service specified by serviceType, or nullptr if the service could not be created.
+The service specified by serviceType, or null if the service could not be created.

 provides a mechanism to publish services that you can request to have created when needed, rather than the service being created immediately when the designer loads.
 You can use a callback function if the service is not essential and may not be used.
 A service published by using a does not use as many additional resources if it is not requested and created.
 To use a callback function to publish your service, pass a to the AddService method of an IServiceContainer.

 The HostProtectionAttribute attribute applied to this type or member has the following Resources property value: SharedState.
 The HostProtectionAttribute does not affect desktop applications (which are typically started by double-clicking an icon, typing a command, or entering a URL in a browser).
 For more information, see the HostProtectionAttribute class or SQL Server Programming and Host Protection Attributes.

 The following code example shows how to publish a service using a callback function.

 // The following code shows how to publish a service using a callback function. // Creates a service creator callback.
 ServiceCreatorCallback callback1 = new ServiceCreatorCallback(myCallBackMethod); // Adds the service using its type and the service creator callback. serviceContainer.AddService(typeof(myService), callback1);